RasaHQ/rasa/docs/user-guide/building-assistants.rst

 .. note::
-    Here's a minimal checklist of what you need to build a basic FAQ assistant:
+    Here's a minimal checklist of what we covered in this tutorial on building a basic FAQ assistant:

       - ``data/nlu.md``: NLU training data for ``faq/`` intents
       - ``data/responses.md``: responses associated with ``faq/`` intents